valenNovillo/TP1-SO/README.md

 ## Running instructions
   ###slave.c

-  ./slave
-  reads pathfiles from stdin up to an EOF and prints their
+  It doesn´t expects any command line arguments ./slave reads pathfiles from stdin up to an EOF and prints their md5sum

   ### app_md5.c
   expects at least one valid path to a file as a command line argument